 “Operations and Maintenance Facility East” means the facility located in East Bellevue that contains yard storage for rail cars, maintenance shop and related facilities, rail operations management offices, a dispatch area and a Maintenance of Way support building.

-“Operations Plan” means the plan that describes the planned operations of the Link rail system.
+“Operations Plan” means the plan that describes the planned operations of the Link system.

-“Operating Rulebook” means the book that contains all operating rules related to safe operations of the Link rail system.
+“Operating Rulebook” means the book that contains all operating rules related to safe operations of the Link system.

 “Passenger Service Date” (PSD) means the date when passenger service will commence as established by Sound Transit.